-Stock Awards
+Stock Aw Stock Awards

-ty Incentive Plan

-Equity Incentive Plan ırds: Market or

-Awards: Number of yout Value of

-Unearned Shares, earned Shares,

-Units or Other nits or Other

-NY.
-Rights That Have ghts That Have
+Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights That Have

-Name Not Vested (#)(1) No t Vested (\$)(2)
+Name Not Vested (#)(1) Vested (\$)(2)

 D. Rogers Herndon 2,500,000 \$ 825,000

 Christopher J. Baker 1,750,000 \$ 577,500

 Keefer M. Lehner 1,125,000 \$ 371,250

-(1) Represents phantom units granted to Mr. Herndon on June 1, 2015 and to Messrs.
+Represents phantom units granted to Mr. Herndon on June 1, 2015 and to Messrs.
 Baker and Lehner on April 9, 2015.
+Each phantom unit generally represents a right to receive one common Represents phantom units granted to Mr. Herndon on June 1, 2015 and to Messrs.
+Baker and Lehner on April 9, 2015.
 Each phantom unit generally represents a right to receive one common unit of Quintana Energy Services LP (or, if elected by the board of directors of the general partner of Quintana Energy Services LP, an amount in cash equal to fair market value thereof) upon the consummation of a "specified transaction."
 However, we currently anticipate that, in connection with this offering, the phantom units will be equitably adjusted and converted into the right to receive shares of our common stock (or, if elected by our board of directors, cash equal to the fair market value thereof).
-For information on the terms and conditions of the phantom units, including vesting conditions, please see "-Additional Narrative Disclosures-Ouintana Energy Services LP Phantom Units" below.
+For information on the terms and conditions of the phantom units, including vesting conditions, please see "-Additional Narrative Disclosures-Quintana Energy Services LP Phantom Units" below.